Skip to content Skip to navigation

 Outcomes

-A growing number of influential urban networks and partners— Cities4Forests, the IDB Cities Network, and The World Bank's Global Platform for Sustainable Cities, ICLEI, C40, and others—have embraced the protection and restoration benefits of natural infrastructure as a means to promote more sustainable and livable cities.
+A growing number of influential urban networks and partners— Cities4Forests, the IDB Cities Network, The World Bank's Global Platform for Sustainable Cities, ICLEI, C40, and others—have embraced the protection and restoration benefits of natural infrastructure as a means to promote more sustainable and livable cities.
 We are establishing partnerships to co-produce innovative approaches, policies and financial mechanisms with practitioners across local, regional, and global scales that explore nature-based urban solutions and promote sustainable, livable cities.
 Our pilot projects are in the U.S. and in China and we are working with partners to learn from other geographies (in particular in the Global South).